 This handbook provides information to youth participants and their parents or guardians regarding the personal safety and security practices at MSU.
 St. Andrews, consistent with the MSU policy entitled Conducting University Youth Programs: Minimum Operational Requirements.
 That University-wide policy may be found online at: https://www.hr.msu.edu/policies-procedures/universitywide/ youth_program_operation.html.
 You may also view the latest updates to MSU Youth Programs policies at https://youthprograms.msu.edu/news/index.html.

 These personal safety and security practices specifically address program participation by minors.
 In particular, this handbook supplements activity-specific safety practices, policies, and training variously appropriate to individual STEAM program activities.
 Those activities span a range from solar and night astronomy, to chemical synthesis, to biological dissection, to robotics construction and competition as well as other youth programs held at St. Andrews.

 1. Emergency Notification Procedures

-Youth programs at MSU St. Andrews fall into three general categories, each with their own emergency notification procedures in cases of emergency, health events, or behavioral events.
+Youth programs at MSU St. Andrews fall into three general categories, each with its own emergency notification procedures in cases of emergency, health events, or behavioral events.

 1.1 School-chaperoned events